sygint/dotfiles/README.md

 - **Upstream modules:** Configuration uses the standard `programs.<name>` namespace (e.g., `programs.kitty`).
 - **Why:** This avoids any risk of collision if Home Manager adds support for a program you already manage, and keeps your config organized.
 - **If a collision occurs:** Refactor your custom module to a new namespace or migrate to the upstream module as needed.

-This strategy is documented here for clarity and future maintainers.

-This repository contains my personal NixOS and Home Manager configuration using Nix flakes.

 ## 📁 Structure